Edgbaston Neighbourhood Network Scheme

 Explore our quarterly newsletter to stay informed about the latest updates from our organisation.
 Each issue brings you the most recent news, events, and developments within our services, along with valuable insights from our community.

-In this edition, we cover key highlights, including:
+In our first edition, we covered key highlights, including:

 Meet our team